 Even though the real estate market has its ups and downs, real estate values go up over time.
 If you're more interested in the long-term profits from appreciation instead of cash flow, focus on higher-quality real estate in growing markets.

 Even the most expensive pieces of land today were once an insignificant part of a vast, unsettled area.
 As cities continue to grow and new developments emerge, land that might not be worth a lot now could be worth a fortune one day.
-Study growth trends in your market, look for industries that are in demand and look for specific areas where you think that demand is likely to increase.
-You may find some distressed properties there, or even vacant land that could be the next big property development.
+Study growth trends in your market, look for industries that are in demand, and seek out specific areas where you think that demand is likely to increase.
+You may find some distressed properties or even vacant land that could be the next big property development.

 Finding the right property investment